Harappa: Symbols similar to the Indus script

 Clay and stone tablets unearthed at Harappa, which were carbon-dated 3300–3200 BC, contain trident-shaped and plant-like markings.
 "It is a big question as to if we can call what we have found true writing, but we have found symbols that have similarities to what became Indus script", said Dr. Richard Meadow of Harvard University, Director of the Harappa Archeological Research Project.
 These primitive symbols are placed slightly earlier than the primitive writing of the Sumerians of Mesopotamia, dated c.3100 BC.
 These markings have similarities to what later became Indus Script which has not been completely deciphered yet.

 In February 2006, a school teacher in the village of Sembian-Kandiyur in Tamil Nadu, discovered a stone celt (tool) with an inscription estimated to be up to 3,500 years old.
 Indian epigraphist Iravatham Mahadevan postulated that the four signs were in the Indus script and called the find "the greatest archaeological discovery of a century in Tamil Nadu".
 Based on this evidence, he went on to suggest that the language used in the Indus Valley was of Dravidian origin.
 However, the absence of a Bronze Age in South India, contrasted with the knowledge of bronze making techniques in the Indus Valley cultures, calls into question the validity of this hypothesis.

 Dating

 Harappa.
-Fragment of Large Deep Vessel, circa 2500 B.C.
+Fragment of Large Deep Vessel, around 2500 BC.
 Red pottery with red and black slip-painted decoration, 4 15/16 × 6 1/8 in.
 (12.5 × 15.5 cm).
 Brooklyn Museum.

 The controversial Harappa male torso (left).
 The discoverer, Madho Sarup Vats, claimed a Harappan date, but Marshall dated the statuette to the Gupta period.
 Another famous statuette from the site is the Harappa grey stone male dancer (right).